FigureTechnologies/gradle-semver-plugin/README.md

 - The current branch
 - The branch matching strategy

-This calculated semantic version is then available as an output with the extension properties `version` and `versionTagName`.
+This calculated semantic version is then available as an output with the extension properties `semver.version` and `semver.versionTagName`.

 ### Glossary